LHEC 261 / EU Regulation

 Flight Compensation

-Lufthansa's initial settlement offers are frequently below your legal entitlement.
+Lufthansa's initial settlement offers are sometimes below your legal entitlement.
 Check before you accept.

 Lufthansa passengers have higher average claim values than any other European carrier — due to longer routes, frequent business class bookings, and multi-leg itineraries.
 The 2022–23 strike waves (9 separate disruption events) created one of the largest batches of valid claims in European aviation history.
 Under the Krüsemann ruling, most of those strikes remain eligible for compensation.